Mattheus85/BarkPark/project_documents/design_document.md

 3. Is our implementation of GetReviews reasonable?
 4. If we can think of a front end use case, should we build this functionality into the API?
 See locations
 5. Can ModelConverter methods be static?
+6. Should handleRequest be labeled to throw?
-6. If we have text that will potentially be long form and include formatting, how should we store this?
+7. If we have text that will potentially be long form and include formatting, how should we store this?
-7. How do we want to store location data?
+8. How do we want to store location data?
    1. Possibilities include geographical coordinates, city names, etc.
-8. When a User deletes their account, should we also delete all reviews they have written and/or all parks they may have added?
+9. When a User deletes their account, should we also delete all reviews they have written and/or all parks they may have added?
    1. If we leave the reviews, how do we handle the associated UserId (if this is indeed how we implement the Review model)

 ## 3. Use Cases